microsoft/surface-duo-compose-sdk/ComposeTesting/README.md

 )
 ```

-Simulate a vertical foldingFeature in a Compose test
+Simulate a vertical folding feature in a Compose test.
+The default parameters create a vertical folding feature that is centered, 0px wide, and in the half-opened state, but these properties can be changed by passing in different parameter values.

 ```kotlin
 fun <A : ComponentActivity> TestRule.simulateHorizontalFoldingFeature(